Zy0exe/SiteCSGO/README.md

 Features:
 - A shitty js script that adds "snow" because of the christmas era stonks
-- Fully responsive website works on all devices and platforms
+- Fully responsive website works on all devices and platforms (or i think it does lol)
 - Editable css (Fancy animations lol)
 - uses Font awesome icons